ruuvi/ruuvi.drivers.c/README.md

 If you're a first time contributor, please leave a note saying that BSD-3 licensing is ok for you.

 # Changelog
+## 0.1.3
+ - Add unit tests for tasks

+## 0.1.2
+ - Fix some globally visible names not following the refactored scheme

 ## 0.1.1
  - Fix some globally visible names not following the refactored scheme
  - Pass RI_COMMUNICATION_TIMEOUT to application from BLE Scan.